tamasgoga/SnakeRipoff/README.md

 > Distributed under the MIT license.

 ## CHANGELOG ##
+- **0.7.18 "Almost There":**
+  - Primitive scoreboard UI;
+  - Gave up on working with date in C++, too much hassle for a small project like this;
 - **0.7.17 "Almost There":**
   - Highscore save feature now works, needs to be put in UI, though!
 - **0.7.16 "Almost There":**